bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     A + B

-With the above examples, our intuition isn't too far off from the natural English interpretation (except for "or", which is inclusive instead of exclusive usually used in English):
+With the above examples, our intuition isn't too far off from the natural English interpretation (except for "or", which is the inclusive one instead of the exclusive one usually used in English):

 .. math::